yasinkhosravani/Instagram/README.md

   # Instagram

-  #### Group exercise 1
-  - This exercise is for building a blog using JavaScript and using local storage.
+  - This exercise is for building a post Instagram using JavaScript and using local storage.